LiamBailey/WooCommerce-Vendors-Bookings-Dashboard/readme.txt

 Sets up front end management for vendors from the WooThemes WooCommerce Vendors plugin to manage their bookings from the WooCommerce Bookings plugin.

+** Please note ** the base use case I have been building this plugin around dictated that the dashboard should not show the in-cart and was-in-cart statuses.
+If your use case needs these statuses I have added a filter woo_vendors_bookings_dashboard_statuses so you can add them back in.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/woo-vendors-bookings-dashboard` directory, or install the plugin through the WordPress plugins screen directly.